Github-DongZelin/Examples-and-Command-of-the-algorithm/README.md

-# Examples and Command of the algorithm
+# Examples and Command using in our paper
-These are commands and examples used in the algorithm of vertex enumeration.
+Here are all commands and examples used in the algorithm in our paper.

 The folder "examples" involving the randomly generated example and a simple example.